Loading Events

 John Reynolds-Wright is a CSO/NES Clinical Lecturer in Sexual and Reproductive Health.

-He is the research and guidelines team lead at BSACP and is the first person to complete the new FSRH Abortion Care Specialist Modules.
+He is one of the Evidence Advisors at BSACP and is the first person to complete the new FSRH Abortion Care Specialist Modules.

 Victoria Kinkaid